 - 1. It is, or at the time Notes are purchased will be, the beneficial owner of such Notes and it is not a U.S. person and it is located outside the United States (within the meaning of Regulation S). - 2.
-It understands that such Notes and the Guarantee have not been and will not be registered under the Securities Act and that, prior to the expiration of the Distribution Compliance Period, it will not offer, sell, pledge or otherwise transfer such Notes except (a) to a U.S. person or a person in the United States in accordance with Rule 144A under the Securities Act to a person that it and any person acting on its behalf reasonably believe is a QIB purchasing for its own account or the account of a QIB or (b) outside the United States in an offshore transaction in accordance with Rule 903 or Rule 904 of Regulation S, in each case in accordance with any applicable securities laws of any state of the United States. - 3.
+It understands that such Notes and the Guarantee have not been and will not be registered under the Securities Act and that it will not offer, sell, pledge or otherwise transfer such Notes except in accordance with the applicable transfer restrictions specified in the relevant Pricing Supplement. - 3.
 Either (a) it is not (i) an "employee benefit plan" which is subject to Title I of the ERISA, "plan" which is subject to Section 4975 of the U.S. Internal Revenue Code or entity whose underlying assets are treated as assets of any such employee benefit plan or plan within the meaning of ERISA or the U.S. Internal Revenue Code or (ii) a governmental, church or non-U.S. plan that is subject to any Similar Law, or entity whose assets are treated as assets of any such plan, or (b) its purchase and holding of a DTC Restricted Global Note will not constitute or result in a non-exempt prohibited transaction under Section 406 of ERISA or Section 4975 of the U.S. Internal Revenue Code, or violation of applicable Similar Law. - 4.
 It understands that such Notes, unless otherwise determined by the Issuer and Temasek in accordance with applicable law, will bear a legend to the following: